Richard von Krafft-Ebing: Study of homosexuality

+Study of transness

-In addition to clear cases of homosexuality, there are apparent a number of individuals in the book who shunned their birth sex and show what we today know as gender incongruence — one of dozens, case 129 is notable for this, with the individual—assigned male at birth—delighting in spending as much time as they can to dress, act and do things typically associated with feminine sides of life in the 1800s, much to the chagrin of their family.
+In addition to clear cases of homosexuality, there are apparently a number of individuals in the book who shunned their birth sex and show what we today know as gender incongruence or gender dysphoria — one of dozens, case 129 is notable for this, with the individual—assigned male at birth—delighting in spending as much time as they can to dress, act and do things typically associated with feminine sides of life in the 1800s, much to the chagrin of their family.
 A number of others akin to the previously mentioned case are also mentioned in the chapter on Androgyny & Gynandry, such as several people, assigned female at birth, who saw themselves as men, preferred masculine occupations, clothing, activities & engagements, and often lived their lives as such.
 Some individuals also show what we today would know as body dysphoria.
+In the book, Krafft-Ebing used the term "metamorphosis sexualis paranoica" to describe people who might identify as transsexual under later labels.
+In case 131, he describes a man who was assigned female at birth, calling this a case of "gynandry".

 Krafft-Ebing equated ideas of lesbianism as an orientation and as a gender nonconformity; he cited the characters in Gustave Flaubert's Salammbô (1862) and Ernest Feydeau's La comtesse de Chalis (1867) as examples of lesbians because both novels feature female protagonists who do not adhere to social norms and express "contrary sexual feeling", although neither participated in same-sex desire or sexual behavior.